Jamisu/CatchTheFood/README.md

 There is still much TODO, especially splitting the main class into separate components

+## Config.ts

+-   defaultLifes - 10
+-   gameWidth -
+-   gameHeight -
+-   debounceFames - used for pixel-style movement (refreshes 1/N-th frame), and optimisation for fast pace game set it to 1. in future adaptation there will be food that speeds up only the knight for couple of seconds

+-   gridSize -
+-   cyclesToNewFood -

 ## Commands:

 -   `npm run build` - starts build procedure